Hello and welcome to our latest blog post dedicated to the New Synagogue situated in Berlin Germany. In this article I will discuss the

 Plan Your Visit

-• Location: The New Synagogue is located at Oranienburger Strasse 30, 10117 Berlin,
+Location: The New Synagogue is in the city of Berlin found at Oranienburger Strasse 30,10117.

 Germany.

-• Opening Hours: The synagogue is open for visitors from Tuesday to Sunday, between 10 AM and
+Opening Hours: The building can be viewed from Tuesday to Sunday, from 10 a.m. until

 6 PM.

-Synagogue is an enriching experience you won’t want to miss.
-Don’t forget your camera to capture the stunning
+Synagogue is an enriching experience you would not need a doctor’s prescription to miss.
+Do not leave your camera behind in order to take amazing

-We hope this guide has inspired you to learn more about the New Synagogue and its historical significance in
+We trust we have made this guide compelling enough to encourage you to discover more about the New Synagogue and its role in

 Jewish community.